libdebug/libdebug/docs/source/breakpoints.rst

     d.breakpoint(0x11f0, callback=on_breakpoint_hit)

-The signature of a callback function is as follows:
+Let's break down the signature of a callback function:

 .. code-block:: python